 The Stone is John Zorn’s venue for improv and avant-garde music, feature shows most nights of the week.

 Issue Project Room is a Brooklyn space that offers creative music, theater, video and literature, but their focus is mostly on music.

 Roulette is a long-running experimental music series, putting on 10-15 shows a month.

 Barbes, a bar and performance space in Brooklyn, features mostly jazz and related music.

 Wordless Music puts on modern classical shows.

-Rise Up Creative Music and Arts presents free jazz and related modern music at various locations throughout the city.
+Arts for Art presents free jazz and related modern music at various locations throughout the city.

 Brooklyn’s IBeam puts on regular improv and experimental shows.

 Upstate New York